 The University of Brighton is one of the UK’s largest providers of education and teacher training.
 We have a long-established reputation for high quality courses and have been educating teachers and other professionals for over 100 years.
-Our work in the initial teacher education provision is rated ‘outstanding’ by Ofsted in 2018 for early years, primary and secondary initial teacher training.
+We were rated ‘outstanding’ by Ofsted in 2018 for early years, primary and secondary initial teacher training.

 As one of the leading initial teacher training providers in the country, our strength lies with our school-led partnership, one that works to ensure trainee teachers receive the best possible support and education.
 Through our partnership we work closely with over 600 schools and colleges in the region who provide high quality school-based training opportunities.

 Our specialist facilities include the Curriculum Centre which houses more than 30,000 specialist resources for trainee teachers.

 We are ranked in the top 10 for education courses in England in The Times and Sunday Times Good University Guide 2019 and the Complete University Guide 2019.
 In the Guardian University Guide 2019 we are ranked 16th in the UK for education courses.

 Our students develop the skills and knowledge needed to be great educators, able to change our societies for the better.
 Employment rates for our students are consistently above the sector average and they are highly sought by our partner schools.

 If you have a disability, long-term health condition or a specific learning difficulty, we will do everything we can to make sure you have equal opportunities to learn and take part in all aspects of student life.